oxford-pcs/measure_lens_alignment/README.md

 3. An element of type CIRCLE representing the mechanical front diameter of the lens
 4. An element of type CIRCLE representing the mechanical rear diameter of the lens

-With this, the program can generate plots (-p2d) and information (-pi) regarding the calcuation of the mechanical axis (-ma) and optical axis (-oa) respectively by invoking e.g.
+With this, the program can generate plots and information in a variety of forms (pretty, json, raw) regarding the calcuation of the mechanical axis and optical axis respectively by invoking e.g.

-`python rotation_analysis.py -p2d -pi -ma -oa -l lens1 `
+`python rotation_analysis.py -p2d -p -ma -oa -l lens_1 `

+# A few caveats to be aware of

+The z-origin of the PCS defined above is the "front" surface of the mount.
+For convenience, this is shifted so that z=0 corresponds to -mount_ring_thickness/2, i.e. z=0 roughly corresponds to the centre of the lens.

+Lens decentres are evaluated at z=0 with the tilt uncorrected.
+If this doesn't correspond to the physical centre of the lens then even for a "perfectly centred" lens there'd be an offset from (0, 0).

+It is possible to measure the decentre post-tilt correction by applying the transformation matrix from the Euler angle calculation to the two points defining an instance of axis.
+However, although this correction changes the decentre of the lens, the magnitude of the change is a fraction of a micron for small tilts and can thus be considered negligible for tilts of arcminute magnitude.